Design >

 More or less in order of importance.

 Code is read at least 10 times more often than it's written.
-Even when creating a program one reads back the text several times to check if it looks OK.
-Therefore code must be very easy to read back, and this may go at the cost of more time spend on entering the text.
+Even when creating a program one reads back the text several times to check if it works.
+And when a bug needs to be fixed the programmer looks at the code several times to spot the problem.
+Therefore code must be very easy to read back, and this may go at the cost of some more time spend on entering the text.

 Key to good readability is a good mix of text and symbols.
-Too much text makes you need to read it (Cobol).
+Too much text makes you need to read it to understand it (Cobol).
 Too many symbols makes it cryptic (Perl).
+It's best to leave out any symbols that are not really needed.

 2. Learn from experience